Welcome to Assurentry! New FDA compliance features available.

 • Tight 3-week deadline with significant penalty for delays

-The company's initial attempt to navigate FDA requirements internally had already consumed 6 weeks with limited progress.
-Their quality director was overwhelmed by conflicting information online and concerned about making costly mistakes.
+A company's initial attempt to navigate FDA requirements internally can consume weeks with limited progress, as a quality lead is left to reconcile conflicting information online while worried about costly mistakes.

 The Solution

-Global Foods engaged Assurentry for comprehensive US market entry compliance support.
-Our team developed a rapid deployment strategy to meet their aggressive timeline:
+In this scenario the company engages Assurentry for comprehensive US market entry compliance support.
+A rapid deployment strategy can be structured to meet an aggressive timeline:

 Day 1-2: Assessment and Registration